chrbirks/dev_env/README.md

 Configuration files for Bash, tmux, spacemacs, etc.

 # Spacemacs
-To get information about what a specific shortcut is bound to run `C-h k`.
+To get information about what a specific shortcut is bound to run <kbd>C-h k</kbd>.

 ## ELPA package manager (paradox)
 Note: do not use this manager for installing packages since they won't be persisten this way.
 And do not update packages here either since it does not support roll-back.
 Use the "Update Packages" function on the Spacemacs loading page.